UnitedPlanet/intrexx-in-docker/README.md

 If the deployment is not already running, use `docker-compose up -d` instead as above and the NGINX service will be started alongside your deployment.

+## Custom configuration work
+Starting with versions 10.0.10 and 10.4.0, it is possible for the user to provide additional initialization skripts, placed under `/entrypoint.d/`.
+Any `*.sh` skript found there, will be executed by the `docker-entrypoint.sh` routine, right before the start of the portal.
+Please do not replace the entire directory as needed initialization skripts are already stored there in the original image provided by united planet.
+Instead use a Dockerfile and the COPY command, to store your skripts in the directory.

 # Tags

 The Intrexx images are tagged with the semantic version of the release.
 The semantic version contains 3 parts: